-- Janszoon sailed to the East Indies three times and on the third trip he was named captain of the Duyfken.
+Janszoon sailed to the East Indies three times, and on the third trip, he was named captain of the Duyfken.

-- During this voyage he searched for other outlets of trade in the land of New Guinea.
+During this voyage, he searched for other outlets of trade in the land of New Guinea.

 Willem Janszoon Facts: Australia

-- On 18 November 1605, the Duyfken sailed from Bantam to the coast of western New Guinea.
+On November 18, 1605, the Duyfken sailed from Bantam to the coast of western New Guinea.
 Janszoon then crossed the eastern end of the Arafura Sea, without seeing the Torres Strait, into the Gulf of Carpentaria.

 Though there have been suggestions that earlier navigators from China, France, or Portugal may have discovered parts of Australia, the Duyfken is the first European vessel definitely known to have done so.

 Janszoon reported that on 31 July 1618, he had landed on an island at 22° South with a length of 22 miles and 240 miles SSE of the Sunda Strait.
 This is generally interpreted as a description of the peninsula from Point Cloates.

 Willem Janszoon Facts: Political Life and Death

-- Janszoon arrived back in the Netherlands in approximately 1617 and was appointed as a member of the Council of the Indies.
+Janszoon arrived back in the Netherlands in approximately 1617 and was appointed as a member of the Council of the Indies.

-- On 4 December 1628, he sailed for Holland and on 16 July 1629, reported on the state of the Indies at The Hague.
+On 4 December 1628, he sailed for Holland and, on 16 July 1629, reported on the state of the Indies at The Hague.
 He was probably sixty years of age and willing to retire from his strenuous and successful life in the service of his country.